OFAI/vienna4x22_rematched/README.md

 ## Quick Start

-To use the dataset in python we recommed the [partitura package](github.com/CPJKU/partitura).
+To use the dataset in python we recommend the [partitura package](github.com/CPJKU/partitura).
-The current version of the match files will be supported by the next release of partitura (expected soon).
+The current version of the match files is supported by partitura versions >=1.2.0